guillaumeducuing/comments-react/README.md

 ## Firebase config

-this module use firebase config so you have to [create an account](https://firebase.google.com/products/firestore).(choose Firestore Database)
+this module use firebase config so you have to [create an account](https://firebase.google.com/products/firestore).(it's free, choose Firestore Database)

 ```
 const firebaseConfig = {